Orienting Day and Night

 Feed your baby every 2-3 hours during the day.

 It is important to focus on getting in as many full feeds as possible during the day.
+While it is normal for your newborn to wake for night feeds, it can be helpful to make sure they are taking in a majority of their calories during the day.
+Offer full feeds every 2-3 hours during the day.
 Yes, this means that you may have to wake your baby up from a nap to eat at times.

 Cap naps at 2 (sometimes 3) hours.

 If your baby is going to do a long stretch of sleep, we want to start teaching them to do that at night.
-For the most part, you can cap naps at 2 hours.
+For the most part, you can cap naps at around 2 hours during the day.
 If your baby seems extra tired, isn’t feeling well, or hasn’t had a great nap in a while, it is ok to let them go for 3 hours.
-But we typically don’t want them sleeping past their feeding time anyway.
+If your baby takes 3 hour naps regularly and sleeps well at night, there is no need to cap their naps at 2 hours.
+Just be sure you aren't letting them nap past their feeding time frequently.

 Set the tone when they wake up.